agirkin/agirkin/README.md

 Skills: Test Planning, Test Execution, Test Automation, Agile Methodologies, Program and Project Management.
 On my DevOps journey learning and growing.

-- 🔭 I’m currently working on this page.
+- 🔭 I'm currently growing in AI knowledge, cloud, M365 Tenant migrations, OKTA and zero trust, Cryptocurrency and Blockchains and a number of other side interests. and I'm on a lifelong learning journey